-Bogie wasn’t a fan of rubbing shoulders with Hollywood folks in his free time, so he invited his friends to his home in Holmby Hills.
+Bogie wasn’t a fan of rubbing shoulders with Hollywood folks in his free time, so he would invite his friends to his home in Holmby Hills for a private party.

-“If the light over the front door was on, we were home and awake and a chosen very few could ring the bell,” Lauren Bacall said.
+“If the light over the front door was on, we were home and awake and a chosen very few could ring the bell,” Lauren Bacall recalled.

-As the story goes, one night Bacall looked at the gang in her living room and said, “You all look like a rat pack.”
+As the story goes, one night Bacall looked at the gang of friends in her living room and said, “You all look like a rat pack.”

 The name stuck.

 In her autobiography, Bacall wrote, “In order to qualify [for the Rat Pack], one had to be addicted to nonconformity, staying up late, drinking, laughing, and not caring what anyone thought or said about us."

-The group even had an “election” to designate who got which role.
+The group even had an “election” to designate which role each member would play.